Student Finance Payment Dates 2023/24: What Date Is The Maintenance Loan Paid?

 But remember, it’s repayable only once you’re earning a certain income - this is currently £27,295 a year, £2,274 a month or £524 a week in the UK for those on Student Loan Plan 2 (which is anyone who started their course between 1st September 2012 and 31st July 2023).

-What’s more, you’ll only pay back 9% of the amount you earn over the salary threshold, which we’ll explain a little later on.
+You’ll only pay back 9% of the amount you earn over the salary threshold, but there are different rates depending on which plan you're on, which we explain below.

 How is student loan calculated?